 UNICEF is tasked by GAVI, the global vaccine alliance, with ensuring that COVID-19 vaccine doses are fairly distributed as part of COVAX, the most ambitious immunization campaign in world history.
 Why UNICEF?
 Because even before COVID-19, UNICEF helped immunize almost half the world’s children, surmounting nearly impossible logistical challenges and braving the roughest of terrains.
 UNICEF is the only organization with the infrastructure, expertise and buying power to spearhead this enormous undertaking.

 Watch how UNICEF is making sure no one is left out:

 Equitable vaccine distribution is only fair, and it’s in everyone’s interest.
 No one is safe until everyone is safe.
 It’s also critical to UNICEF’s ability to reverse the damage COVID-19 has done to children.
 The number of children living in poverty is estimated to have risen by 142 million.
 At least 1 in 7 children and young people lived under stay-at-home policies for most of 2020.
 Up to 94 percent of students worldwide were affected by school closures at the height of the pandemic and at least one-third were unable to access remote learning.
 Disruptions in food systems and health and nutrition services could leave 44 million children hungry.

 But it will take more than a vaccine to end the pandemic.
 UNICEF is also aiding the development of rapid diagnostics and treatments and helping countries strengthen their health systems.
-UNICEF has appealed for $933 million to finance its global response in 2022.
 The funding needs to address COVID-19 and help with COVAX are critical.
 Here is what donations could provide:

 COVID-19 has set back progress for children by decades.
 The future of a generation is at stake.
 That’s why UNICEF has never stopped working to provide the essentials kids need for their health and well-being.